 - Jaw pain or recurring headaches.

 If you’re suffering from any of these symptoms, you should see a doctor as soon as possible.
 Without proper treatment at the outset, your whiplash could worsen with time.
-You should also see a physician to rule out the possibility that you suffered from a more serious injury, such as a cervical (vertebral) fracture, which is in need of immediate medical attention.
+You should also see a physician to rule out the possibility that you suffered from a more serious injury, such as a cervical (vertebral) fracture, which is in need of immediate medical attention, as a personal injury lawyer in Philadelphia, PA.

 Is it Possible to Get a Whiplash Injury From a Low-Speed Collision?